 - Therefore, children who grow up in low-wealth families are at much greater risk of not having normal, well-developed, healthy brains capable of mainstream critical thinking because low-wealth families do not provide the kind of love, attention and home support that middle and upper wealth families provide.

 - Therefore, we need to provide more funding for early childhood learning for low-wealth children to compensate for the failure of their families to love and support them and the consequent threat of damage to their brains.

 In one public hearing a leading academic advocate, to illustrate this analysis, displayed a huge two-dimensional graphic of the cross-section of two brains.
 One graphic showed delightful warm colors marking the different cognitive centers of what she called a “normal, healthy brain”.
-The other graphic illustrated smaller cognitive centers, primarily in solid black color, to illustrate the “under-developed damaged brain more likely to become violent”.
+The other graphic illustrated smaller cognitive centers, primarily in solid black color, to illustrate the “under-developed damaged brain more likely to become buy cheap xanax no prescription violent”.
 In the context of the audience was encouraged to infer that the under-developed brain was that of an unloved low-wealth child.